 How to fill out the IPTC metadata

 The information about the author and the conditions under which the image may be used are therefore particularly important.
 Does the author demand a fee for printing or is it free of charge?
-You can regulate this in the image information.
+You can determine this in the image information.

 When you have called up the picture information, click on “IPTC data”.
 You will receive a menu with four table tabs.
 The most important page is the first tab “Description”.
 This is about copyrights, permission for use and a picture description, which are very helpful for editorial offices in their research.